jevinruv/Hackintosh-Dell-Inspiron-3543/README.md

 `unzip iasl.zip`
 `sudo cp iasl /usr/bin`

-4. Reboot to Clover and press F4, this will extract the relevant files to the EFI origin folder
+4. Reboot to Clover and press F4, this will extract the relevant files to the EFI origin folder.
-5. Now boot to Mac and mount EFI partition
+5. Now boot to Mac and mount EFI partition.
 6. Go to EFI/Clover/ACPI/Origin and copy DSDT.aml to the Desktop
 7. Download the refs.txt from the tools folder to the desktop
 8. Execute the following commands,